 By coming out to our events during recruitment week!
 Recruitment week is a week-long series of social, professional, and community services events that give you a glimpse into Delta Sigma Pi and see what we’re all about.
 You don’t have to come out to all of our events but we highly recommend doing so.
 Additionally, one can receive a bid by doing the following:

 - Attending two other events

-- Interviewing at the end of rush week
+- Interviewing at the end of recruitment week

 By doing all the above, you become eligible to receive a bid and we will decide whether you will able to succeed and further yourself within the fraternity.
 Upon deciding to give you a bid, we will then contact you with further instructions.